approov/quickstart-ios-swift-urlsession/README.md

 * Understand how to provide access for other [Users](https://approov.io/docs/latest/approov-usage-documentation/#user-management) of your Approov account.
 * Use the [Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs) to see live and accumulated metrics of devices using your account and any reasons for devices being rejected and not being provided with valid Approov tokens.
 You can also see your billing usage which is based on the total number of unique devices using your account each month.
 * Use [Service Monitoring](https://approov.io/docs/latest/approov-usage-documentation/#service-monitoring) emails to receive monthly (or, optionally, daily) summaries of your Approov usage.
-* Consider using [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding).
-The property `ApproovSDK.bindHeader` takes the name of the header holding the value to be bound.
-This only needs to be called once but the header needs to be present on all API requests using Approov.
 * Learn about [automated approov CLI usage](https://approov.io/docs/latest/approov-usage-documentation/#automated-approov-cli-usage).
 * Investigate other advanced features, such as [Offline Security Mode](https://approov.io/docs/latest/approov-usage-documentation/#offline-security-mode) and [DeviceCheck Integration](https://approov.io/docs/latest/approov-usage-documentation/#apple-devicecheck-integration).